PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

   * Your Opportunity:
      * You can move to HTTP/2 and your users sites load quicker (given work).
      * You can integrate a Service Worker for content caching (your sites load even quicker)
-     * You can integrate a Service Worker for added resiliance (your sites work where ever the user is)
+     * You can integrate a Service Worker for added resilience (your sites work where ever the user is)
      * You can integrate a Service Worker and then implement Web Push.
 * Add in Web Push:
   * User Benefit: Users get timely, important and relevant information and come back to your site.